SEO

 10 Proven Strategies That Increase Conversions

 Rules: Capitalize nouns, pronouns, verbs, adjectives, and adverbs.
-Lowercase articles (a, an, the) and short prepositions (in, on, at, for) unless they're the first or last word.
+Keep articles (a, an, the) and short prepositions (in, on, at, for) lowercase unless they start or end the title.

 Sentence Case